-Obviously, if $\mathcal{A}(n,T)$ is Schur stable, then, the claim \emph{(i)} of the Theorem~\ref{prop:Cont_Disc_11_to_12_general_case} follows (as we discuss in detail in the proof of the theorem).
-It turns out that the conditions for $\mathcal{A}(n,T)$ to be Schur stable do not depend on either $T$ nor $n$. $\Box$ \end{remark}
+Obviously, if $\mathcal{A}(n,T)$ is Schur stable, then, the claim \emph{(i)} of Theorem~\ref{prop:Cont_Disc_11_to_12_general_case} follows (as we discuss in detail in the proof of the theorem).
+It turns out that the conditions for $\mathcal{A}(n,T)$ to be Schur stable do not depend on either $T$ or $n$. $\Box$ \end{remark}

 \begin{remark}[Comparison with Example~\ref{example:Low-dimensional-LTI}] The small-gain condition~\eqref{eq:small-gain} (which implies $\osLip_x(f)<0$) rules out the scenario in Example \ref{example:Low-dimensional-LTI}, where the interconnected system becomes unstable when $T$ is large enough.
 This is because in Example~\ref{example:Low-dimensional-LTI} we have that $\osLip_x(f) > 0$. $\Box$ \end{remark}